City, County, State, and Federal COVID-19 Pages

 The best resource is the U.S. Centers for Disease Control & Prevention

-- As of March 29, 2021, everyone age 16 and older is now eligible to receive the COVID-19 vaccine in Texas.
+- As of May 21, 2021, everyone age 12 and older is now eligible to receive the COVID-19 vaccine in Texas.
+Details can be found

 - The vaccine is free of charge.
 For people with health insurance, your insurance will cover any administration fee charged by the provider.
 Questions about citizenship status are not asked.